Are you Prepared to Shop For & Buy Health Insurance?

 Be careful to consider your family’s and dependents’ health care needs before choosing a plan.
 Whether it’s prescription drug coverage, specific providers, or dental / vision coverage — factoring in everyone’s needs on your plan helps avoid misunderstandings as your plan is used.

-Believe it or not, most people who shop for individual health insurance need help from an agent before they buy.
+Believe it or not, most people who shop for individual health insurance need help from a licensed insurance agent before they buy.
 Health insurance is a fairly complex product, so it makes sense to go over a few different options.
-GoHealth has licensed agents that can discuss your options at zero cost to you.
+GoHealth has licensed insurance agents that can discuss your options at zero cost to you.